The Creepy Numbness: Why We Stop Feeling — Part 1 of 3: The New Silence Inside Us

 My work sits at the crossroads of modern psychology, neuroscience, lived experience, and timeless wisdom, aiming to make complex inner dynamics understandable, grounded, and usable in everyday life.

-My work is informed by psychology-based frameworks such as Cognitive Behavioural approaches (CBT), Dialectical Behavioural concepts (DBT), subconscious conditioning, hypnosis-based methods, and mind–body awareness practices, combined with years of reflective writing and close observation of human emotional behaviour.
+My work is informed by psychology-based frameworks such as Cognitive Behavioral approaches (CBT), Dialectical Behavioral concepts (DBT), subconscious conditioning, hypnosis-based methods, and mind–body awareness practices, combined with years of reflective writing and close observation of human emotional behaviour.

 I do not write as a clinician or therapist.